bugraaydin1/ol-coords/README.md

 ## Usage

-There is 2 way of using this control in your project:
+There is 2 ways of using this control in your project:

 #### React (etc.)